Best Times To Go: October - March 5 Nights / 6 Days

 Some tips for staying healthy:

-Do NOT drink tap water or untreated water!
+Do NOT drink or brush your teeth with tap water or untreated water!

 Drink only properly boiled water or use water purification tablets, such as iodine.
 Bottled water is available, but as the plastic cannot be recycled we request you to consider the waste impact of your bottles – we recommend you drink boiled water or use iodine.